modrinth/docs/docs/modpacks/format_definition.md

 ---

 ## Storage
-When stored on disk, the modpack MUST be in ZIP format, using the `.zip` extension.
-The main metadata of the modpack MUST be stored at `index.json` in the root of the zip.
+When stored on disk, the modpack MUST be in ZIP format, using the `.mrpack` extension.
+The main metadata of the modpack MUST be stored at `modrinth.index.json` in the root of the zip.

 The zip may also contain a directory named `overrides`.
 Files in this directory will be copied to the root of the Minecraft Instance directory upon installation by the launcher.
 For example:
 ```
-my_modpack.zip/
+my_modpack.mrpack/
-    index.json
+    modrinth.index.json
     overrides/
         config/
             mymod.cfg